gtuck/web3400-Course-Docs/projects/01/description.md

-# User Account Creation & Password Reset (Project 01)
+# User Account Creation (Project 01)

-This tutorial will guide you through creating a user account creation and password reset feature for a web application.
+This tutorial will guide you through creating a user account creation feature for a web application.
 We'll follow a structured approach, mirroring the design patterns and instructional style from Project 00.

 ## Copy Project 00 to the Project 01 folder.